-The final project comprises validation and analysis of CERMAT measurement data or other data of your choice.
+The final project comprises validation and analysis measurement data data of your choice.
 Your final project is to be submitted electronically via e-mail in PDF form.
-As the Supplementary Materials, you should include .R (or .Rmd) file with commented R code, including data preparation and code for relevant analyses, dataset(s) needed to run the code, and/or a PDF or HTML ShinyItemAnalysis report.
+As the Supplementary Materials, you should include R (or .Rmd) file with commented R code, including data preparation and code for relevant analyses, dataset(s) needed to run the code, and/or a PDF or HTML ShinyItemAnalysis report.